Olympus TG-5 vs Sony A6400

 It is notable that the A6400 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TG-5 does not feature such a mic input.

-Both the TG-5 and the A6400 are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the A6400 followed on from the Sony A6300.
+The A6400 is a recent model that features in the current product line-up of Sony.
+In contrast, the TG-5 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 Review summary: Olympus TG-5 vs Sony A6400